 Details

-Parameters defines the units for the amplitude of the spectral components of the signal in decibel milliwatts (dBm), decibel watts (dBW) and watts (Watts).
+The parameter defines the units of measurement for the amplitude of the spectral components of the signal in decibels milliwatts (dBm), decibels of watts (dBW) and watts (Watts).

 Exponential (by default) | Running